Questions about the history, membership, and life of the Eastern Catholic Churches.

 “From the beginning, this one Church has been marked by a great diversity which comes from both the variety of God’s gifts and the diversity of those who receive them… Holding a rightful place in the communion of the Church there are also particular Churches that retain their own traditions.
 The great richness of such diversity is not opposed to the Church’s unity” (CCC no. 814).

-Although there are 24 Churches, there are only eight “Rites” that are used among them.
+Although there are 24 Churches, there are only six “Rites” that are used among them.
 A Rite is a “liturgical, theological, spiritual and disciplinary patrimony,” (Code of Canons of the Eastern Churches, canon 28).
 “Rite” best refers to the liturgical and disciplinary traditions used in celebrating the sacraments.
 Many Eastern Catholic Churches use the same Rite, although they are distinct autonomous Churches.
 For example, the Ukrainian Catholic Church and the Melkite Catholic Church are distinct Churches with their own hierarchies.
 Yet they both use the Byzantine Rite.

 Are the Eastern Catholic Churches the same thing as Greek Orthodox Churches?